A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Projective integration

 in which the constant $q$ indicates the order of the specific Runge-Kutta method.
-The proof relies on asymptotic expansions that are similar to (but much more tedious than) those mentioned in \cite{gear2003projective}, see \cite{lejon13}.

-The main conclusion is that, whereas the stability regions of higher-order projective Runge-Kutta methods differ from those of projective forward Euler in their precise shape, their qualitative dependence on the parameters of projective integration ($\delta t$, $K$ and $\Delta t$) is identical, and method parameters that are suitable for projective forward Euler will also be suitable for the higher-order projective Runge-Kutta method.
+This implies that the stability regions of higher-order projective integration methods are contained within those of the lower-order ones.
+The main conclusion is that, whereas the stability regions of higher-order projective Runge-Kutta methods differ from those of projective forward Euler in their precise shape, their qualitative dependence on the parameters of projective integration ($\dt$, $K$ and $\Dt$) is identical, and method parameters that are suitable for projective forward Euler will also be suitable for the higher-order projective Runge-Kutta method.